-- Sauté the onions until slightly brown and add the freshly ground black pepper along with the flaked chili (if using).
+- Sauté the onions until slightly brown and add the freshly ground black pepper along with the flaked chilli (if used).

 - Sauté for a few seconds before adding the spinach.

-- Cook the spinach for 5 minutes or until they lose most of their volume, remove from the heat, and let it cool down for 10 minutes.
+- Cook the spinach for 5 minutes or until they lose most of its volume, remove it from the heat and let it cool down for 10 minutes.

 - Prepare the sauce while the spinach is cooling down.